MishraShikhar/OCVS/OCVS/README.md

 ## Introduction

-An OCVS Cloud Service DB system consists of a quarter rack, half rack, or full rack of compute nodes and storage servers, tied together by a high-speed, low-latency Infiniband network and intelligent Exadata software.
-You can configure automatic backups, optimize for different workloads, and scale up the system to meet increased demands.

-The compute nodes are each configured with a virtual machine (VM).
-You have root privilege for the compute node VMs, so you can load and run additional software on them.
-However, you do not have administrative access to the Exadata infrastructure components, such as the physical compute node hardware, network switches, power distribution units (PDUs), integrated lights-out management (ILOM) interfaces, or the Exadata Storage Servers, which are all administered by Oracle.

-You have full administrative privileges for your databases, and you can connect to your databases by using Oracle Net Services from outside Oracle Cloud Infrastructure.
-You are responsible for database administration tasks such as creating tablespaces and managing database users.
-You can also customize the default automated maintenance setup, including backups, and you have full control of the recovery process in the event of a database failure.
+Oracle Cloud VMware Solution is a fully secure VMware SDDC that includes Oracle Cloud Infrastructure resources and VMware software and licenses.

+The base configuration includes three Oracle Cloud Infrastructure Compute bare metal hosts (BM.DenseIO2.52), which you can scale up to 64 hosts in a single Oracle Cloud VMware Solution SDDC.
+The base configuration also includes an Oracle Cloud Infrastructure virtual cloud network (VCN), 156 OPCUs, 2304 GB of physical memory, and 153 TB of NVMe-based raw storage.

+The solution includes VMware software such as vSphere, vSAN, NSX-T, and vCenter Server.
+The vSAN converged storage technology ensures the availability of data and replicates data across all the bare metal hosts in the SDDC.

-These hands-on lab guides provide step-by-step directions to setting up and using your Exadata Cloud Service platform in the Oracle Cloud Infrastructure.
+These hands-on lab guides provide step-by-step directions to setting up and using your Oracle in the Oracle Cloud Infrastructure.

-Lab 1 - 5 deals with setting up the infrastructure and connectivity to Exadata Cloud Service.

-Labs 6 & 7 are geared towards Monitoring and Managing your Exadata Cloud Service databases.

-Labs 8 - 10 are intended for Backup, Recovering and Migrating your databases.

-Lab 11 - 12 onwards demonstrate advanced lab guides for Database Vault and advanced Data safe lab guides.

-Lab 13 - 16 are additional labs which talks about connecting your Exadata Cloud Service databases with Python application, working with OCI CLI, build APEX applications and automating with Terraform.
+Lab 100 - Provision the Infrastructure.

+Labs 200 - Migrate On-Prem workload to OCVS

+Labs 300 - Extend/Integrate Apps running on OCVS to OCI native services

 ## Goals for this workshop
 1. Prepare your private network in the Oracle Cloud Infrastructure